Our certified wellness and movement teachers

 Drea has been practicing yoga for over 18 years.
 She completed her Yoga Teacher Training at the Byron Yoga Centre in Australia in 2006 and has been teaching both individual and group classes ever since.
 Drea’s classes can be described as dynamic and challenging, yet joyful and nurturing.
 A vinyasa flow which incorporates breath, sequencing and asana.
 She is passionate about yoga and sharing her knowledge and believes everyone can do yoga.
 She encourages students to take a joyful approach to yoga (and to life).
 She brings a light heartedness to her classes.
 She is currently taking her Senior (500) Yoga Teacher Training at Mount Madonna Centre in California.
 Drea is registered with Yoga Alliance.

-Ellissa is both a Certified Bodyworker and a Registered Traditional Chinese Medicine Practitioner.
-She has been offering massage services since 2004.
-Ellissa has always had a keen interest in Zen Shiatsu and Thai-Yoga Massage; she has been the assistant teacher to classes in these meridian-based modalities.
-In 2014, Ellissa graduated from the Doctor of Traditional Chinese Medicine Program at the Academy of Classical Oriental Sciences in Nelson.To further support women in their health transitions, she is continuing studies in gynecology.
-Ellissa‘s treatment plans integrate Acupuncture, Chinese Herbology, Massage and/or Yoga exercises.
-Her hands, her needles, and her words create a compassionate healing space which touches both physical and emotional body.
+Dr. Ellissa Crête is a Certified Bodyworker and BC registered Doctor of Traditional Chinese Medicine who offers services in Acupuncture, Chinese Herbology, Tuning Forks, and Massage.
+She has been a Bodyworker since 2004, with an interest in the meridian-based modalities of Zen Shiatsu and Thai-Yoga Massage.
+In 2014, she graduated from the Doctor of Traditional Chinese Medicine (TCM) Program at the Academy of Classical Oriental Sciences.
+She is continuing studies in sound healing and gynecology.
+Dr. Ellissa Crête’s hands, needles, and words create a compassionate healing space that touches body, heart, and spirit.

 Shannon Dikkema has a passion for exploration.
 Her exploring used to be primarily external, traveling with skis Then, ten years ago, she fell ill and received the diagnosis of Chronic Fatigue Syndrome and the explorations went internal.
 Through learning about healing and integrating all that learning, Shannon studied to be a yoga teacher 9 years ago, and has been teaching since, broadening her knowledge base with a certificate with the Integral Yoga Institute of Yoga Therapy.
 She specializes in restorative and gentle yoga with an emphasis on self awareness and self healing.
 Shannon has also studied Art of Balance (balance board exercises),counseling, Neurosomatic Massage Therapy, Bio-dynamic Cranial Sacral therapy and Reiki.